 At the center of Christian life is service to others.
 We are called to share in God’s work by loving and serving all those in need, in this neighborhood and in the world.

 There are service opportunities regularly.
 The next service opportunities are:

-- First Saturday Clean-Up Crew, First Saturday of the month, 9am Share coffee & donuts, plus get busy outside in the alley, sidewalks, and gutters to make sure our church and our block are looking their best.
+- Monthly Saturday Clean-Up Crew, First or Second Saturday of the month, 9am Share coffee & donuts, plus get busy outside in the alley, sidewalks, and gutters to make sure our church and our block are looking their best.
 A quick and satisfying way to get started on a Saturday.
 Next coming up on June 8th

 - Little Free Library—Book Donations Please bring your books in to keep our library filled!

 A team of experienced leaders is working to bring together a group of adult and youth volunteers to head to Puerto Rico to help in the rebuilding effort following Hurricane Maria, and possibly also from the earthquake from January 2020.
 We will be working with Lutheran Disaster Response, a program of Lutheran Social Services in Puerto Rico (find out more here--http://www.sslpr.org/).
 This is part of the Building Puentes initiative, a collaborative effort of the Metro DC, Delaware Maryland, and Caribbean synods of the Evangelical Lutheran Church in America.

 The hope is for half of the group to have solid construction experience, while half of the group should be physically capable of construction work and willing to learn from and assist others.

 The registration deadline will be April 1st, with a deposit of $100.
 Second payments will be due on May 1st to allow plane tickets to be purchased (bringing the total per person to $300).
 Final payments will be due on July 1st.